-I enjoyed the Roast tremendously, even as it was on the 5th day of my Juice Fast.
-The day marked the completion of a successful year and the onset of a brand new year for our Toastmasters Club, Speech Acrobats.
-In this post, I’d like to share with you the highlights of that success.
-What we learned from the process and from each other.
+I served as the President of our Toastmasters Clubs several times while I was in my corporate job.
+I am no longer a member but I learned a lot about leadership and success that has applied to running my own business successfully.
+So in this post, I’d like to share with you the highlights of running a Toastmasters Club successfully and what to do and what to avoid.
+I want to draw on what we the members learned from the process and from each other.
 How we grew.
 What we will keep and what we will toss.
 Here are the secrets of our year together as Advanced Toastmasters, always learning, always aspiring for higher goals, and documenting our lessons learned for our own reference and for posterity!

 Here are my Top Ten Tips for running efficient, dynamic, successful and fun Toastmaster Meetings all year long: